"It feels like the whole day is on hold."

 ASAP: Customer pays €100 → €88 to technician (+€8 incentive)

-In usability testing of the main task management tab, the AI-generated UI revealed critical interaction conflicts that static views failed to surface.
+While prototyping the task management tab, the AI-generated UI surfaced interaction conflicts that static mockups had hidden.

 Interaction Conflicts